-This more sophisticated communication method is actually only an extension of the simple unidirectional communication method.
-The frontend still uses a TCP connection and sends the same commands on the TCP connection, but the frontend has to provide an open UDP port for receiving event messages from the LinuxSampler application.
-The frontend has to register it's UDP port to the LinuxSampler application by sending the following command on it's TCP connection:
+This more sophisticated communication method is actually only an extension of the simple request/response communication method.
+The front-end still uses a TCP connection and sends the same commands on the TCP connection.
+Two extra commands are SUBSCRIBE and UNSUBSCRIBE commands that allow a client to tell the server that it is interested in receiving notifications about certain events as they happen on the server.
+The SUBSCRIBE command has the following syntax:

-SUBSCRIBE NOTIFICATION <udp-port>
+SUBSCRIBE <event-id>